eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 ### Subscribing without concurrent send

-Let's assume a subscriber S would like to subscribe to a service which has two publishers P1 and P2.
+Let's assume a subscriber S would like to subscribe to a topic which has two publishers P1 and P2.
 Furthermore, we assume that P1 and P2 have send the following samples: